 Synoptic Panel is a visualization tool that can be integrated into Power BI and that allows connecting zones in a custom image (called a map, not necessarily a geographical map) with attributes in the data model.

 We can fill and color these areas dynamically and display more information on them.

 In this article, I will explain the steps to follow to make this kind of map, for this my example will be based on the map of France (Knowing that we can follow the same steps for other maps).

-- Starting with Synoptic Panel download, available in Power BI's gallery or at: https://okviz.com/synoptic-panel/.
+- Begin by downloading Synoptic Panel, available in the Power BI gallery or at: https://okviz.com/synoptic-panel/.

 As explained in the link, save the file to a directory.
 Then, start Power BI.

-In the visualizations list on the right, click on the three small dots to import the file you just downloaded:
+In the list of visualizations on the right, click on the three small dots to import the file you just downloaded:

 1. Turn the map image into .SVG file

-We need a map image in format (jpg / png or svg), for my example I chose the following image:
+You need a map image in (jpg / png or svg) format, for my example I chose the following image: